yunaxin/Spotify_Predictive_Model/README.md

 ### Missingness Dependency

-We next examined the missingness of the `tempo` column by testing whether its missingness depends on other variables in the dataset.
+We next examined the missingness of the `tempo` column by performing permutation tests to determine whether its missingness depends on other observed variables in the dataset.
 Specifically, we investigated whether the missingness of tempo depends on `track_genre` or `release_year`.

 To conduct these tests, we created a Boolean indicator column, `tempo_missing`, which records whether the `tempo` value is missing for each track.